Anil-Kumar007/Parking-Cost-Calculator/README.md

          #In second column Fourth row
          - Total Balance should reflect once vehicle is about to left the parking lot
          - By default it should reflect $ 0.

+   Requirement 3
+   a. requirement of Calculate button
+   b. name of button will be calculate

+   Requirement 4
+   a. requirement of Reset button
+   b. name of button will be Reset
+   c.
+It will reset all fields to default fields in table.